xcottos/convector-example-supplychain-master/README.md

 + uses the **save()** instance method for saving in the ledger the instance of the Supplier
 + uses the static **getAll()** method for retrieving all the Supplier instances stored in the ledger

-All these methods follow the **async/await** pattern to be syncronous.
+All these methods follow the **async/await** pattern to be synchronous.

 Another example to be explained is a function that impacts on Models that have been already stored in the ledger, like the **getRawMaterialFromSupplier** that is used to transfer raw material from the Supplier to the Manufacturer: